nixonyung/nixonyung.github.io/content/writings/emotional/depression.en.md

 > You have been trying but failing to get what you have assumed to be essential for your survival.

 - e.g. you believe your exam results will determine your life, but you are underperforming
-- e.g. lack of parental love
+- e.g. you neeed your parents, but you lack parental love
 - e.g. you value relationships, but you got abandoned
 - e.g. you have to make money for your family, but you are stuck in your career
 - e.g. perinatal depression, afraid of your kids' health